getsentry/sentry-javascript/docs/sourcemaps.rst

     If you want to keep your source maps secret and choose not to upload your source maps directly to Sentry, you can enable the "Security Token" option in your project settings.
-This will cause outbound requests from Sentry's servers to URLs originating from your "Allowed Domains" to have the HTTP header "X-Sentry-Token: {token}" appended.
+This will cause outbound requests from Sentry's servers to URLs originating from your "Allowed Domains" to have the HTTP header "X-Sentry-Token: {token}" appended, where {token} is a secure value you define.
 You can then configure your web server to allow access to your source maps when this header/token pair is present.
+You can alternatively override the default header name (X-Sentry-Token) and use HTTP Basic Authentication, e.g. by passing "Authorization: Basic {encoded_password}".

 Uploading Source Maps to Sentry
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~